rehan-mohammad/glide-laravel-test/README.md

 ## Task 1

+For the CSV import I have created an artisan command.

 #### Import CSV files placed in the public/csv folder

-To import, place your csv file in the public/csv folder, and input the following command specifying the filename.

 ```
   php artisan csv:import {filename}
 ```

-#### CSV Formatting:
-To correctly import, the CSV file should be formatted with the headers:
-- Registry
-- Assignment
-- Organization Name
-- Organization Address

-### Command Reference

 | Parameter | Type     | Example                |
 | :-------- | :------- | :------------------------- |